-United Kingdom (England, Scotland, Wales, and Northern Ireland)
+United Kingdom (England, Scotland, Wales, & N. Ireland)

-- Guardianship and supported decision-making in England and Wales are now both governed by the same important law: The Mental Capacity Act of 2005. - The United Kingdom is made up of England, Scotland, Wales, and Northern Ireland.

-The Mental Capacity Act of 2005

-is only law in England and Wales.
+- Guardianship and supported decision-making in England and Wales are now both governed by the same important law: The Mental Capacity Act of 2005. - The United Kingdom is made up of England, Scotland, Wales, and Northern Ireland. - The Mental Capacity Act of 2005 only is law in England and Wales.
 Northern Ireland and Scotland have different laws.